tbrassel/RShinyStockDemonstration/README.md

 # RShinyStockDemonstration
-A RShiny app demonstration to retrieve and display graphs of public futures information.
+A RShiny app demonstration to retrieve and display graphs of public securities information.